 The main symptom of POI is irregular or missed periods.
 People may also notice the signs if they are trying to get pregnant but are having trouble conceiving naturally.
 Having difficulty getting pregnant is

 Some individuals with POI also experience other symptoms, such as:

 Scientists are not completely sure how POI develops, but they believe that it occurs due to problems with the follicles inside the ovaries.
 Follicles are tiny sacs in which eggs grow.

 Most females have a finite number of follicles that mature and release eggs up until menopause, by which time there are none left.
 However, if there is an early decrease in the number of working follicles, or the follicles are not functioning as they should, this may cause POI.

 In many cases, doctors cannot identify a reason why this might have happened.
 However, POI does have some risk factors.
 These include:

-- Genetics: About 10–20% of people with POI have a family member who also has the condition, which suggests that genetics are an important factor in POI.
+10–20%of people with POI have a family member who also has the condition, which suggests that genetics are an important factor in POI.
 Several genetic mutations and medical conditions are associated with POI, including fragile X syndrome and Turner syndrome.
 About 28% of people with POI have one of these genetic differences.

 - Autoimmune disorders: Autoimmune conditions occur when the body’s immune system attacks its own healthy tissue.
 A 2019 study estimates that autoimmunity may account for